 While the built-in spatial audio and an integrated microphone allow complete immersion into the world of VR; the headset weight, support straps, and facial interface have all been optimized to maximize user comfort in this innovative device, adding to it the benefit of its portability and independence from phones and PCs.

-The Oculus Go launch has set to amaze users with over 1000 games, apps, and experiences to choose from, which includes both original contents featuring world-class IPs as well as tried-and-true Gear VR classics, along with new selections coming soon.
+The Oculus Go launch has been set to amaze users with over 1000 games, apps, and experiences to choose from, which includes both original content featuring world-class IPs as well as tried-and-true Gear VR classics, along with new selections coming soon.

-At F8 2018, Oculus also revealed Oculus TV today which has been endowed with the custom-built 3D environment, a massive screen, and virtual seating area, and convenient hub to launch individual VR entertainment apps, like Hulu and SHOWTIME, all set to revolutionize the consumption of serialized content.
-Oculus TV shall launch in later this May, and has for its partners Pluto TV, Red Bull TV, and the Facebook video app for TV.
+At F8 2018, Oculus also revealed Oculus TV today, which has been endowed with a custom-built 3D environment, a massive screen, a virtual seating area, and a convenient hub to launch individual VR entertainment apps, like Hulu and SHOWTIME, all set to revolutionize the consumption of serialized content.
+Oculus TV shall launch later this May and has for its partners Pluto TV, Red Bull TV, and the Facebook video app for TV.

 Lastly, the Oculus Gallery on Oculus Go shall allow users to stream their personal media from Facebook, Instagram, Dropbox, phone, and more directly on the headset.

 The Oculus Go can be ordered online at oculus.com in 23 countries, starting from today, or it can be bought from select retailers in the US, including Amazon, Best Buy (online and in-store), and Newegg.
 The Oculus for Business program has added Oculus Go to its list of devices for the benefit of companies looking to bring the convenience of standalone VR to their employees and customers.
 Oculus has introduced a new bundle including a commercial license, extra facial interfaces, a WW power adaptor, and dedicated customer support, everything from training to sales and out-of-home marketing to making things easier and more affordable.